-This Management's Discussion and Analysis of Operations and Financial Condition ("MD&A") of Battery Mineral Resources Corp. ("BMR" or the "Company") should be read in conjunction with the Company's Audited Annual Consolidated Financial Statements for the year ended December 31, 2024, including the notes thereon (the "Financial Statements"), as well as the Company's Audited Annual Consolidated Financial Statements for the year ended December 31, 2023, including the notes thereon, and the Company's Management's Discussion and Analysis for the year ended December 31, 2023.
+This Management's Discussion and Analysis of Operations and Financial Condition ("MD&A") of Battery Mineral Resources Corp.'s ("BMR" or the "Company") should be read in conjunction with the Company's Unaudited Condense Interim Consolidated Financial Statements (the "Interim Financial Statements") for the three months ended March 31, 2025 and the Company's Audited Annual Consolidated Financial Statements for the year ended December 31, 2024, including the notes thereon (the "Annual Financial Statements"), which is prepared in accordance with International Financial Reporting Standards ("IFRS").

-The Company's Financial Statements have been prepared in accordance with IFRS Accounting Standards ("IFRS Accounting Standards") as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.
-This MD&A was prepared as of July 7, 2025, and all information is current as of such date.
-Readers are encouraged to read the Company's public information filings on SEDAR+ at www.sedarplus.ca.
+This MD&A was prepared as of July 11, 2025, and all information is current as of such date and authorized for issue by the Company's Board of Directors on the date.